Back to All Events

 Sarawak, Malaysia: The Next Frontier of Asia-Pacific Travel Growth

-Speaker: Sharzede Datu Hj.
-Salleh Askor, CEO, Sarawak Tourism Board
+Speaker: Sharzede Datu Haji Salleh Askor, CEO, Sarawak Tourism Board (STB)

 Positioned at the crossroads of culture, nature, and commerce, Sarawak is emerging as one of Asia-Pacific’s most compelling growth destinations.
 This presentation will highlight how the state is capitalising on shifting traveller trends — from the rise of experience-led travel to demand for sustainable yet premium products — while investing in new infrastructure, connectivity, and event readiness.
 Delegates will gain insight into how Sarawak is redefining its tourism landscape and why global partners are taking notice of this dynamic Malaysian state.